How Bitcoin is a New Form of Property (5 Minute Read)

-Like other property, bitcoin is something whose use can only be determined by its owner.
-But bitcoin has a unique feature that no prior form of property has ever had.
-Your ownership of bitcoin does not rely on local laws or law enforcement agencies.
-Bitcoin has built-in technology that makes it impossible for anyone to take it from you by force – even law enforcement agencies cannot seize it.
-Bitcoin is the first unseizable property in history – unseizable by law-breakers or by law enforcers.
+Like other properties, Bitcoin is something whose use can only be determined by its owner.
+But Bitcoin has a unique feature that no prior form of property has ever had.
+Your ownership of Bitcoin does not rely on local laws or law enforcement agencies.
+Bitcoin has built-in technology that makes it impossible for anyone to take it from you by force — even law enforcement agencies cannot seize it.
+Bitcoin is the first unseizable property in history — unseizable by law-breakers or by law enforcers.

-This means that bitcoin is not just unseizable, but completely portable.
+This means that Bitcoin is not just unseizable but completely portable.
 You can send it to anyone in the world, and you can take it with you anywhere in the world.
-You can go anywhere and cross any border without having to ‘carry’ your bitcoin with you, and you can retrieve it for spending wherever you are, whenever you want.
+You can go anywhere and cross any border without having to ‘carry’ your Bitcoin with you.
+You can retrieve it for spending wherever you are, whenever you want.

 Bitcoin is also property that can be backed up and kept in multiple places.
-Unlike your house, which will be gone if a fire burns it down, if you kept your keys for your bitcoin in your house, you could also keep spare copies of them elsewhere.
-Retrieving those keys from any of those places, even if your house burns down, gives you the ability to spend those coins.
+Unlike your house, which will be gone if a fire burns it down if you kept your keys for your Bitcoin in your home, you could also keep spare copies of them elsewhere.
+Retrieving those keys from any of those places, even if your house burns down, allows you to spend those coins.

 Bitcoins are essentially indestructible property.
 This is because all the bitcoins themselves exist in tens of thousands of locations all over the world, but the right to spend them is granted only to a person in possession of the keys.

-Finally, as a result of how bitcoins come into existence, the number of bitcoins in circulation is perfectly knowable at any point in time, and it is also certain that there will never be more than 21 million bitcoins – the supply is knowably, certainly, provably scarce.
+Finally, as a result of how Bitcoins come into existence, the number of Bitcoins in circulation is perfectly knowable at any point in time.
+It is also certain that there will never be more than 21 million bitcoins — the supply is knowably, certainly, provably scarce.

-Bitcoin’s scarcity and easy verifiability, when combined with these other features makes it a type of property very well suited to be used as money.
+When combined with these other features, Bitcoin’s scarcity and easy verifiability make it a type of property very well suited to be used as money.

 Bitcoin is perfect for exchanging for other things.
-And money, after all, is not property you consume, but property you exchange for other property that you intend to use in some fashion.
+And money, after all, is not the property you consume but the property you exchange for other property you intend to use in some fashion.

 Now, because of all of the above, owning this unique form of property comes with two special responsibilities.

 First, an owner of bitcoins must not lose their keys.
-If keys are lost, while the bitcoins themselves remain, they cannot ever be spent.
+If keys are lost while the Bitcoins remain, they can never be spent.
 No government or law enforcement agency can intervene to help.
 Lost keys cannot be recreated.

-There are also firms that make ‘partial’ custody available where under certain conditions they can produce one or several keys necessary to aid in moving your coins or all the necessary keys necessary to move your coins in case you pass away and want your heirs to be given the keys.
+Some firms make ‘partial’ custody available where under certain conditions, they can produce one or several keys necessary to aid in moving your coins or all the necessary keys necessary to move your coins in case you pass away and want your heirs to be given the keys.